Oredev 2012 - Day 3

 • Authentically Digital often end up in apps with no graphics, just gradients

-I totally agree, judging from the many Windows Phone apps that I’ve seen so far.
-Gergely’s apps demonstrate Windows Phone’s ability to provide us with fresh apps, that feel way more modern than most iOS and Android apps do.
+I agree, judging from the many Windows Phone apps that I’ve seen.
+Gergely’s apps shows Windows Phone’s ability to provide fresh apps, that feel more modern than iOS & Android.

-When designing for multiple mobile platforms, Gergely adviced us to start on Windows Phone, then convert the result to the other platforms.
-This will make you stick out from the crowd in the overcrowded iOS and Android marketplaces.
+When designing for multiple mobile platforms, he adviced us to start on Windows Phone, then convert the result to the other platforms, to stick out in the overcrowded marketplaces.

-When it comes to content, you can either create your own content (like he did in his cocktail app) and/or using already existing content.
-When you create your own, content try to minimize future headaches by making the content management as simple as possible.
-When using existing content, be careful to not use copyrighted material without permission.
+When it comes to content, you can create your own content (like he did in his cocktail app) and/or using already existing content.
+When you create your own, minimize future pains by making content management as simple as possible.
+When using existing one, be careful to not use copyrighted material without permission.

-The perceived quality of the app is the sum of all factors, from marketplace presentation to image and text quality, load times, animations, fluidness, crash stability, implementing live tiles etc. Put effort into all these things.
+The perceived quality of an app is the sum of all factors, from presentation to image & text quality, load times, animations, fluidness, crash stability, etc. Put effort into all these things.
 One flaw may cause people to see just that flaw, ignoring other qualities of your app.

-Gergerly urged (while also admitting that it’s easy to say) us to think different.
-When building for Windows Phone, learn from the massive amount of apps that exist for iOS and Android.
-Since most apps are super simple and beautiful, yours should be as well.
+Gergerly urged us to (while it’s easy to say) think different.
+When building for the Windows Phone, learn from the ones that exist for iOS & Android.
+Since most apps are simple and beautiful, yours should be as well.
 Also, don’t try to be smart.
 If you find a simple concept that works, don’t cram more features into the app.
 Obviously, people use the app because they like it.
 Many frequent updates and features can actually make them dislike the app.

-When it comes to monetization, Gergely was generous with details.
-He added a trial mode to all his apps from start, but disabled it at first.
-When an app was high on the charts, he disabled the trial mode.
+When it comes to monetization, Gergely adds a trial mode to all his apps from start, but disables it at first.
+When an app goes high on the charts, he disabled the trial mode.
 When the apps started to drop, he could simply enable the trial mode again, to attract new users.
-He also suggested give-aways with a twist, like adding bonus content for users who paid for the app after trying it out.
+He also suggested give-aways with a twist, like adding bonus content in fun ways.

-Gergely advised us to abuse the system in any way possible.
-For instance, the marketplace keywords could initially be abused to get high search ranks…and he sure did.
+Gergely advised us to abuse the system in all ways possible.
+For instance, marketplace keywords could initially be abused to get high search ranks.
 If you see a feature that you like, but can’t understand how it is done, “just have a look at the source code”.

-Besides this, he also had some more morally defendable advices, like focusing on localization, both in the app and the Marketplace material (including the images).
-One of his apps was actually translated for all available languages in the Marketplace.
+Besides this, he adviced us to focus on localization, both in the app and the Marketplace material (including the images).
+One of his apps was actually translated for all supported languages in the Marketplace.
 Kudos!

 Lars Vogel – Whats hot in Android 4.0 + 1

-Lars talked about news in the project generator, emulator improvements (host GPU, Open GL support, x86 virtualization etc), the new Gradle build system and how you now have one single API for phones and tablets, instead of the previous two.
-He also talked about new components, like the ActionBar, Fragments, GridLayout (do not use table layout anymore), drag activities, TextureView etc.
+Lars talked about news in the project generator, emulator improvements (host GPU, Open GL support, x86 virtualization, etc.), the new Gradle build system and how you now have one single API for phones and tablets, instead of the previous two.

 Jeff “Cheezy” Morgan – Test Driven Android